wpallstars/fix-plugin-does-not-exist-notices/assets/banner-png/README.md

    - `banner-1544x500.png` (for high-resolution/retina displays)
 3. Place them in the root of your SVN assets directory

-These files have been properly renamed from the original files to match WordPress.org requirements.
+These files have been renamed from the original files to match WordPress.org's naming-convention and file format requirements.